-You may be scared of spiders or love them, although I fear most are in the first category but spiders do play an important role in the environment.
-I try to teach my children that every animal has a role to play and so when we stumble on any creatures, we usually take some time to look at and discuss it.
-This time though, we have to get a little more hands-on!
+You may love or hate spiders (although I fear most are in the second category) but despite whether you love or hate them, spiders play an important role in the environment.
+When my children and I stumble on any animal we usually take time to look at it and talk about that animal’s role in the environment.
+Spiders are no exception although this time we had to get a little more hands-on!

 Miss Possum found a huntsman spider in the house and it was a perfect opportunity to teach the girls that we don’t need to kill an animal to get it out of our house.
 Instead we can release it outside.
 So we did.